Sasha Toperich: Philanthropy

 In 1997, he became President of the Children Foundation of UNESCO.
 He was awarded the honorary title of UNESCO Artist for Peace the following year.
 However, in 2001, he resigned his honorary title, in protest of UNESCO's decision not to display the work of Tibetan artists on United Nations premises.

+Toperich met with His Holiness the Dalai Lama on several occasions and has hosted a closed conference on multi-ethic co-existence with Chinese and Tibetan scholars held in Bangkok, (Thailand) in 2006.

 In the early 2000s, Toperich's career shifted from concert piano to philanthropy.
 Toperich founded the America-Bosnia Foundation in 2002, which was established to foster stronger political, cultural and educational ties between the American and Bosnian people.
 The foundation organizes concerts, exhibitions, lectures, panels, and educational seminars in both Bosnia and Herzegovina and in the United States.
 ABF's mission is also to strengthen democratic values in Bosnia and preserve its multi-ethnic and multicultural character.

 In 2004, in association with Laughing Buddha Music Inc., Toperich launched the “Visas for Life” project, an educational/historic/diplomatic story of Japanese diplomat Chiune Sugihara, who saved around 6000 Jews during World War II by issuing transit visas through Japan, when he served as a Japanese Consul in Kaunas, Lithuania.

-Toperich also founded the World Youth Leadership Network in 2004, a not-for-profit organisation that aims to unite the international youth community through good works and cultural exchange, launching it at the UN Headquarters in New York City.
-WYLN has contributed and donated computers to schools and universities in Liberia, organised a fundraising concert in Monrovia for the Louis Arther Grimes School of Law, and set up an IT centre in Benin in collaboration with the Benin Education Fund and the World Bank to allow students to learn and gain new skills.
+With Shinichiro Okuyama (Japan), Toperich co-founded the World Youth Leadership Network in 2004, a not-for-profit organisation that aims to unite the international youth community through good works and cultural exchange, launching it at the UN Headquarters in New York City.
+WYLN has contributed and donated computers to schools and universities in Liberia, organized a fundraising concert in Monrovia for the Louis Arther Grimes School of Law, and set up an IT centre in Benin in collaboration with the Benin Education Fund and the World Bank to allow students to learn and gain new skills.

-Also in 2004, Toperich served as a project manager for the European Youth Peace Summit held in Sarajevo, bringing together around 500 youth leaders from various countries in Europe.
-Budimir Lončar, former Foreign Minister of Yugoslavia under Marshal Tito, and later, top advisor to Stjepan Mesic, President of Croatia, was Senior Advisor to the Summit.
+Also in 2004, Toperich served as a project manager for the European Youth Peace Summit held in Sarajevo, bringing together around 500 youth leaders from various countries in Europe, as part of the global youth summits organized under the UN “Decade of Culture of Peace” umbrella.
+Budimir Lončar, former Foreign Minister of Yugoslavia under Marshal Tito, and later, top advisor to Stjepan Mesic, President of Croatia, was Senior Advisor to the Summit appointed by Rabbi Arthur Schneier, a member of the High-Level Group and Ambassador of the UN Alliance of Civilizations.